Jiapeiyao/typescript-starter-kit/README.md

 # fontend-starter-kit
 My Typescript+React+Express start kit with Webpack+Tslint+Jest

-More branches will be created for different sets of tools.
+More branches will be created for different sets of toolkits.

-This branch is for build single page application.
+This branch is for building a single page application.

 ## Building and running on localhost